tshepang/blog/content/misc/a visit to Mozambique.rst

 - The prices of stuff was ridiculous.
 One particularly egregious example is the price of eggs as we saw in a franchise that also operates in South Africa.
-A pack of 60 went for M360 (about R120)!
+A pack of 60 eggs went for M360 (about R120)!
   That's about twice the price in South Africa.
 Accommodation was expensive too; the place we got cost about M2200 and that was the cheaper one we could get, but was yet disappointing: